stevegt/grid-cli/v2/doc/510-axioms.md

 - If a subsystem is currently available to complete a byte sequence, the promise of completion can be fulfilled in the near term, limited by the halting problem.
 - A system that is able to complete byte sequences can be used to represent any computable algorithm or data, limited by the halting problem and available subsystems.

-#### Considerations

-Implementing the byte-sequence completion model, especially on conventional hardware, introduces complexity.
-Performance overheads, such as latency and scalability issues, arise from sequence matching, dynamic routing, and resource management.
-Efficient resource management, algorithm selection, concurrency, and caching strategies are crucial for optimization.

-#### Open Questions

-- How can PromiseGrid handle performance overheads from the byte-sequence completion model?
-    - large word size
-- What strategies best manage memory and computational costs in sequence matching and routing?
-    - decentralized computing
-- How can adaptive mechanisms adjust sequence matching strategies based on data patterns?
-    - avoid hardcoded formats, protocols, and algorithms